-- 1. This Procedure supplements the Procurement Policy and Procurement Directive and other applicable operational, processing, and documents (including templates) requirements applicable to IPF operations. - 2.
+- 1. This Procedure supplements the Procurement Policy and Procurement Directive and other applicable operational, processing documents, including document requirements, such as templates) applicable to IPF operations. - 2.
 Staff involved in Bank-financed procurement, including the TL, LEG, APS/PAS, APM and CPO, are responsible and accountable for assigned procurement functions in accordance with the ADM framework and applicable Bank rules, including this Procedure.
 Any disagreements are resolved in accordance with the ADM framework and applicable Bank protocols. - 3.
-The following table and related annexes set out the processing steps and ADM roles related to procurement and other operational procurement matters, such as PASP, procurement accreditation, OPRC, and inter-institutional operational conflict of interest.
+The following table and related annexes set out the processing steps and ADM roles related to IPF procurement and other operational procurement matters.

-Procurement Guidance and templates: The Procurement Guidance and templates referenced in this Procurement Procedure are available at OPSPF-Procurement website, see www.worldbank.org/procurement.
+Procurement Guidance and templates: Procurement Guidance notes and templates referenced in this Procurement Procedure are available at OPSPF-Procurement website.